hongkailiu/svt-case-doc/learn/next_gen_installer.md

 ## installer 0.6.0: 20181213

-default aws profile; no need for terraform installation.
+* default aws profile; no need for terraform installation.
+* console pod is running but URL `https://console-openshift-console.apps.hongkliu.devcluster.openshift.com/` is not working